 Picture Book: Layout Process

-Below I’ve shared tips for the “layout process” for Illustrating a picture book.
-These suggestions are my takeaways from working on various projects, taking classes, and personal experiences.
-It’s the groundwork before working on the finished artwork (my favorite part!)
+My “layout process” for Illustrating a picture book is outlined below.
+These are my takeaways from working on various projects, taking classes, and personal experiences.
+It’s the groundwork before working on the finished handpainted artwork (check out my other post to see!)

 POINT 01: Paginate the Manuscript

-I’ve seen some people jump into thumbnails immediately, but I like to first copy (or retype) the manuscript into Microsoft Word.
-I then play with pagination in the document.
+I like to first copy (or retype) the manuscript into Microsoft Word.
+Then I play with pagination in the document.
 This takes out some guesswork when I get to the thumbnails.
 I feel like it warms up my brain and familiarizes me with the rhythm of the text.
 I like to do a few versions, but I know it will change once I start sketching thumbnails.

 POINT 02: Do WAY more versions than you think!

 I print out many 32-page picture book thumbnail templates…MANY!
-Then, I pour myself a nice cup of coffee, find myself a quiet corner in the house when the kids are at school, and sketch out my first pass (expecting it to be the worst version) of what I think the whole book would look like.
-It’s like doing some stretches before a performance…I have to warm up (yes, I used to do ballet and jazz).
+Then, I pour myself a nice cup of tea, find myself a quiet corner in the house with no distractions, and sketch out my first pass (expecting it to be the worst version) of what I think the whole book would look like.
+It’s like doing some stretches before a performance…I have to warm up.
 I put my first version aside, and do many, many more!
-I find my best ideas sprinkle in around version 6.
+I find my best ideas sprinkle in with more time.

 POINT 03: Decide your Orientation